LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ‘Little Messi’.

-The analysis involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
+The analysis involves his life story before fame, his parents (Mota Veiga Silva and Maria João Silva), family life and many OFF and ON-Pitch little-known facts about him.

-Yes, everyone knows about Bernardo Silva’s advanced playmaking abilities but few consider his life outside the pitch which is quite interesting.
-Now without further adieu, lets begin.
+Yes, everyone knows about Bernardo Silva’s advanced playmaking abilities, but few consider his life outside the pitch, which is quite interesting.
+Now, without further ado, let us begin.

 Bernardo Silva Childhood Story – Early Life and Family Background: